jingedawang/Algorithms/README.md

 ### Quick Start

+We support Gitpod as online coding platform, you can try it [here](https://gitpod.io/#https://github.com/jingedawang/Algorithms).

-You can use either Intellij IDEA or Gradle to build and test the code.
+You can use either Intellij IDEA or Gradle to build and test the code locally.
+But you can only use Gradle as build tool online since Gitpod is using VSCode.

 #### Intellij IDEA